 - Take and pass VN PRQ 101 (128 hours) the prerequisite course for the VN Program. - Take and pass a nationally standardized test, the Wonderlic SLE with a minimum score to gain admittance to the College.
 The minimum score is listed below for the Vocational Nursing Program.
-(See "NOTE" above in reference to additional attempts to retakes and achieving the minimum required score for the SLE.) - Vocational Nursing 19 and - Take and pass the required entrance exam (HESI) with a score of 75.
+(See "NOTE" above in reference to additional attempts to retakes and achieving the minimum required score for the SLE.) - Vocational Nursing 19 and

+- Take and pass the required entrance exam (HESI) with a score of 75.
 If a prospective student should fail the examination, he / she will not be allowed to retake the test for 48hours. - Be at least 18 years of age.
-If 17 years of age, requires parental signature. - Provide documentation of a High School Diploma or G.E.D. - The student must have the ability to read and write English at the level of a graduate of an American high school as demonstrated by the possession of a high school diploma, G.E.D. or passage of the California high school proficiency exam. - Submit a 150-word essay, "Why you want to be a nurse." - Successfully pass a background screening. - Final approval from the Director of Nursing to enter the program.

-• Attend the required Student Orientation.
+If 17 years of age, requires parental signature. - Provide documentation of a High School Diploma or G.E.D. - The student must have the ability to read and write English at the level of a graduate of an American high school as demonstrated by the possession of a high school diploma, G.E.D. or passage of the California high school proficiency exam. - Successfully pass a background screening. - Final approval from the Director of Nursing to enter the program. - Attend the required Student Orientation.